Drake scores on wild final play as Miami beats Pats 34-33

-The Patriots were 16 seconds from clinching their 10th consecutive AFC East title when the Dolphins scored on the 69-yard play to rally from a 33-28 deficit.
+The Patriots were on the verge of clinching their 10th consecutive AFC East title when the Dolphins lined up at their 31 after a kickoff return trailing 33-28.

+"We had them right where we wanted," Tannehill said dryly.
+"Not really surprised with how things turned out."

-Ryan Tannehill threw a 14-yard pass to Kenny Stills, who lateraled to DeVante Parker, who quickly lateraled to Drake .
-He found a seam and beat two Patriots to the corner of the end zone — defensive back J.C.
+He threw a 14-yard pass to Kenny Stills, who lateraled to DeVante Parker, who quickly lateraled to Drake along the sideline.
+He cut toward the middle, found a seam and beat two Patriots to the corner of the end zone — defensive back J.C.
 Jackson and tight end Rob Gronkowski, who was on the field as part of New England's prevent defense.

-The Dolphins' bench emptied as teammates mobbed Drake.
-Coach Adam Gase said his team had been practicing the play all year for such a situation.
+"Drake runs a 4.3, and Gronk probably runs a 4.6 or 4.7, so you feel good about that matchup," Tannehill said.

+Then came one last pass — Drake reared back and threw the ball into the stands as the Dolphins' bench emptied and teammates mobbed him.

 Tom Brady threw for 358 yards and three scores, but the stunned Patriots (9-4) lost in Miami for the fifth time in their past six visits.
 The Dolphins (7-6) came from behind five times to help their slim wild-card chances.